saeed-sufi/JS_Learning/README.md

 * If we want to change the default propagation path i.e make it top to bottom, then it is called `capturing`.
 To do so, we use `addEventListener()`.

 * The third argument of `addEventListener` is a boolean to change between `bubble phase` which is the default behaviour and `capture phase`.
 Set it to `true` to activate `capture phase`.

+* Use `Array.from()` method to convert an array-like object into an array.

+* `childNodes` vs `children`: childNodes counts white spaces and text nodes as well whereas `children` only returns html elements.